Hardware Monitoring: Monitoring Linux Servers in TrueSight

 Type: Best Practice

-Description: This article explains how to monitor a Linux server in TrueSight Operations Management using Hardware Sentry and the IPMI connector.
+Description: How to monitor a Linux server in TrueSight Operations Management using Hardware Sentry and the IPMI connector.

 Additional Keywords: IPMI, CMA

 By default, Hardware Sentry automatically selects the connectors that are most relevant to collect hardware information about your servers.
 If for some reasons, no connectors are available, you must specify in Central Monitoring Administration the connector(s) to be used.

 In this article, you will learn how to configure the IPMI connector in Central Monitoring Administration to monitor local Linux Servers.